-- Students should check the course OWL site for newly posted course material at the start of each week. - Students should check OWL announcements multiple times per week. - Some important announcements will also be emailed to students' UWO email accounts.
-Students are expected to check their UWO email daily. - Students should post all course-related content questions on the OWL forum so that
+- Students should check the course OWL site for newly posted course material at the start of each week (Monday, except in the case of a holiday) - Students should check OWL announcements multiple times per week. - Some important announcements will also be emailed to students' UWO email accounts.
+Students are expected to check their UWO email daily.

-- everyone can access answers to questions. - Students are encouraged to answer each other's questions on the forums.
+- Students should post all course-related content questions on the OWL forum so that everyone can access answers to questions. - Students are encouraged to answer each other's questions on the forums.
 The forums will be monitored by the instructor or teaching assistant to correct and/or supplement answers provided by students.
 Questions not answered by other students will receive a response from the instructor or teaching assistant after about 48 hours. - For questions unrelated to course content, please contact the instructor via email from your UWO email account.
 Students will receive a response in 24 48 hours.